 When it comes down to it, the meat at Pittsburgh Barbecue Company is a decent local barbecue joint overall.
 The ribs were tender but not fall-off-the-bone tender, and the pulled pork only offered a small amount of smoke flavor with a nominal amount of bark.

 While these are some things I typically look for and am sad I did not find here, the meat itself was still quite flavorful and is something you can put aside when good meat is concerned.
 That being said, we'll keep returning to this one for the sauce alone, which elevates this one ever so slightly above the rest.

 Pittsburgh Barbecue Company has two locations.
 The first is at 1000 Banksville Avenue and the second is at 6625 William Penn Highway at the intersection of Rt 22 and 66 in Murrsyville (we visited this location for our review).

 If visiting the Murrsyville location, be sure to grab a beer at Yellow Bridge Brewing after!
-Or if you are looking for more barbecue around the city check out Pork & Beans, Clem's Cafe, Area 51 BBQ, Two Brothers, Rowdy BBQ, or Argentinian style barbecue at Gaucho!
+Or if you are looking for more barbecue around the city check out Clem's Cafe, Two Brothers, Walter's BBQ, Rowdy BBQ, or Argentinian style barbecue at Gaucho!